 If you find yourself at a loose end, find a quiet place to sit down and re-read your character sheet.

 I've always found that there are thing's I've forgotten and upon re-reading it I realise that there's someone I haven't spoken to yet, or something I need to do.

-Solving the murder (if there is one - some interactive games have the murder part-way through) is a matter of talking to people and picking up the clues.
+Solving the murder (if there is one - a few interactive games don't even have a murder) is a matter of talking to people and picking up the clues.

 Normally establishing a means, a motive and an opportunity will lead you to one of several suspects.

 You should find that clues are scattered amongst different people and it's only by trading information and talking to others that you are likely to solve the murder.

 I've written more about solving the murder here.